jrfnl/clearPHP/rules/one-class-per-file.md

 ```

-If you have some mechanism that compile all classes into one file for faster loading, this rule may be ignore for that kind of file.

 ## When Not To Use This Rule

+If you have some mechanism that compiles all classes into one file for faster loading, this rule may be ignored for that kind of file.

 ### Further Reading